RyanKo-bluestamp/BSE_Template_Portfolio/index.md

 # Shoulder Recovery Device with TinyML
 Hi everyone!
 My name is Ryan, and my main project is the Shoulder Recovery Device with TinyML.
 This device was made for those who have suffered from a rotator cuff injury and are looking for ways to regain full mobility of their shoulder.
+The device

 <!--- Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails! -->